 Ray: That’s phenomenal insight, Sean, and that is advice that is absolutely applicable, whether leading a sizable non-profit ministry that you’re leading, or if you’re a CEO or a business owner building an organization or a company.
 That’s totally transferable advice, wouldn’t you agree?

 Sean: Absolutely.
 In fact, one of my favorite things I’m onto now is maybe one of the most misunderstood scriptures, where it’s in Acts, attributed to Jesus.
 It says, “It’s more blessed to give than to receive.”
 And I think most of us would turn that into a financial thing, right?
 “Oh, I better write another check.”
 But let me just flip the words just a little bit and say this: “Only what you give to is what you get to keep.”
-So if you think, like in education, they found the best way to retain learning is to is to give it away, meaning the teacher that you think back in high school or college was the best teacher, they somehow got the information through you and back out of you, whether it was writing or creative project or whatever, and they made the class fun.
+So if you think, like in education, they found the best way to retain learning is to give it away, meaning the teacher that you think back in high school or college was the best teacher, they somehow got the information through you and back out of you, whether it was writing or creative project or whatever, and they made the class fun.
 And there was discussion because the information is going out of you.
 When it leaves, you actually get to keep it.
 It’s true in relationships, right?
 If you have a spouse, and you don’t give to them, guess what?
-You’re going to lose them. if you have kids, you know, and you never pay attention to them, you’re not going to have relationship with them.
+You’re going to lose them.
+If you have kids, you know, and you never pay attention to them, you’re not going to have relationship with them.
 So the best principle I think that no one ever talks about, that I’d love to see somebody amplify at a deeper level than I’m in right now, is only what you give to is what you get to keep.
 And that’s what I found with the poor.
 The more I gave to the poor, the more rich I got, in the sense of fulfillment.
 And I think it’s such a great principle that it applies so much more than just to finances.

 Ray: That’s incredible.
 So Sean, I want to do something.
 What I’d like you to do is take a moment and walk us through the experience of Homes of Hope.
 What happens?
-Just give us a high-level framework, and then I want to come back and talk about the impact that this can have on presidents, business owners and executives.
+Just give us a high-level framework, and then I want to come back and talk about the impact that this can have on presidents, business owners, and executives.
 Obviously, that’s our audience.
 So walk us through what happens on a Homes of Hope experience.

 Sean: Yeah, I think I think it starts with the value of the one.
 I’m not a big movie guy, but the movie The Martian, with Matt Damon, where they think he’s dead on Mars, but then they realize he’s alive.
 So they got one chance to come back.
 And there’s this little scene where the crew of the spacecraft has to defy NASA and decide if they’re going to go back and get him or not.
 And there’s a great line in the movie, and I cried like a baby when I saw it.
 It said, “533 extra days in space is worth that guy’s life.”
 And I just started crying and I thought, that’s the heart of God.
 You know, that’s what makes Homes of Hope work.
 If one is valuable, then everyone is valuable.
 And as soon as we start picking and choosing who’s valuable – that’s why this whole issue of abortion is so relevant, because if you’re diminishing, if one thing is not valuable, well, then I can pick what else is not valuable.
 And it’s the value of everybody.
 Well, what I love about The Martian is you have the whole earth, the Chinese, everybody, thinking about how can we save one person.
 And to me, that’s Homes of Hope in a nutshell.
 It’s the value of everybody – not just because they have a felt need, but because God created them in his image.
 Therefore, they are valuable, and we can reach out.

 In fact, we just did the why thing.
 You know, Simon Stark, I think, has a whole thing on the why.
 And I won’t bore you with the whole story, but we came up with one: engaging a broken world with God’s generosity.
 And Homes of Hope is all about engaging a broken world with the generosity of God.
 And so a whole bunch of people get together, usually 18 to 20, and say, “We want to go and make a difference in a family’s life.”
-It’s two to three days to build, depending on what part of the earth you’re in, and what happens to a person, everybody ends to trip and says, “I got more out of this than the family who got the house.”
+It’s two to three days to build, depending on what part of the earth you’re in, and what happens to a person, everybody ends a trip and says, “I got more out of this than the family who got the house.”
 And again, it goes back to that Acts verse I said, “It’s more blessed to give than to receive.”
 So actually, we’re wired to be givers; we’re wired to be generous.
 And when we are, we’re more fulfilled.
 So people go, “Wait…” it’s like the thirteen-year-old who said to his dad, “This is the best vacation we ever had.”
 It’s because God made him to be a giver, not just a taker.
 And whenever we engage people in giving, they grow and have a blast, so Homes of Hope is really all about a “love your neighbor” party.
 And we make it fun to come and do it.
 We have all the food; we have the transport; we pick you up; we have builders; we have host translators; it’s all dialed in.
 So it’s a very repeatable trip that engages the poor and is a big celebration and a big “love your neighbor” party, you know.

 Ray: That’s incredible.
 And one of the things that struck me, Sean, is just how turnkey this process is, having been on multiple builds.
 While God shows up differently each time, I kind of know what to expect from the experience itself, because I show up on the job site, and the materials are there and the leaders are there and the resources are there and the family is there that we’re going to work alongside, and quite often their neighbors are there.
 And you really have scaled this and systematized this.
 And if you’re a business leader, listening to this program, and if you’re looking for an incredible – not only life-changing experience for yourself, your family, your employees, your customers – I want to highly encourage you to learn about the Homes of Hope experience.
 When you’re on the experience, you’re going to learn how to run your organization better, too, because you’re going to learn about teamwork, you’re going to learn about scalability and maximization of resources and just repeatable processes.
 Sean, I just want to say congratulations, because that’s been a just another part of the takeaway for me, personally, is how process-oriented this entire experience is.
 Fantastic.

 Sean: One of my quick favorite stories, Ray, is a group that the board was going to sue each other.
 They had five or six companies and an LLC worth about a billion, and they were not sure how to dissolve it all or what to do with it.
 And so they were fighting and some people wanted out and some people wanted to stay in, and it got messy, and they were going to all sue each other.
 And so the chairman of the board took them on a Homes of Hope trip and they built for a mom with three kids, and it started raining.
 They almost quit because it was so wet, and they opened the door to say to the woman, “We’re going to leave now.”
 And she was sitting in her little shack, with a river of mud running through her house, shivering with one of her kids, and the guy shut the door and said “We’re gonna go have lunch now.”
-And he went back to the team and said, “We’ve got to finish this off.
-Anyways they finished the house.
+And he went back to the team and said, “We’ve got to finish this off.”
+Anyways, they finished the house.
 It was very hard, very difficult.
 The next day, in just less than two hours, they made great decisions.
 Everything got resolved, and the CEO of the conglomerate came to me and said, “You have saved us hundreds of thousands of dollars in lawsuits, just through Homes of Hope.”
 He said, “What happened is Homes of Hope recalibrated everybody in that room because we were all selfish, and we all made decisions for the benefit of everybody, not just for the benefit of ourselves.”
 And I’ve had so many leaders of companies say Homes of Hope is the best teambuilding event we’ve ever been a part of, and they’ve tried all kinds of different things.
 We’ve even had Ken Blanchard come three times, John Townsend, so we just have a lot of fans that come and feel that Homes of Hope is such a great event for their company.

 Adam: Sean, I’m curious, just from a marketing perspective, is that out there on your digital properties, your website?
 For families, it’s the best vacation you’ll ever have.
 For business, it’s the best teambuilding event you’ll ever have.
 Or is this just all word-of-mouth and God’s driving the bus?